 Yumeji Art Museum

-A 10-minute walk from the Okayama Prefectural Museum of Art and just across the bridge from the main gate of Okayama Korakuen Garden , this museum has a distinctive red brick exterior.
+Located a 10-minute walk from the Okayama Prefectural Museum of Art and just across the bridge from the main gate of Okayama Korakuen Garden , this museum features a distinctive red brick exterior.
 Since its opening in 1984, it has been run by the Ryobi Cultural Promotion Foundation and exhibits works by Takehisa Yumeji, a Japanese painter from Setouchi City, Okayama Prefecture , who is a representative of Taisho Romanticism.

-The building was designed by Shizutaro Urabe, an architect from Kurashiki who has left behind many buildings that are deeply rooted in the town of Kurashiki , such as Kurashiki Ivy Square and Kurashiki City .
-The elegant building, made using bricks, which is Urabe's specialty, blends in with the scenery along the Asahikawa.
+The building was designed by Shizutaro Urabe, an architect from Kurashiki who has left behind many buildings that are deeply rooted in the city of Kurashiki , such as Kurashiki Ivy Square and Kurashiki City .
+The elegant building, made using brick, which is Urabe's specialty, blends in with the landscape along the Asahikawa.

 TEL: 086-271-1000

-Closed: Mondays (or the following day if Monday is a national holiday), New Year's holidays, and exhibition change periods
+Closed: Mondays (or the following day if Monday is a public holiday), New Year's holidays, and during exhibition changeovers

 Parking: Available